-Just as we connect remotely with people with the help of devices, we Canadian consumers seem to want that same connectivity with our pets.
+Just as we use devices to connect remotely with other people, Canadian consumers seem to want the same connectivity with our pets.

-When it comes to pet tech, Canadians consumers typically want to improve their pets’ lives with devices similar to what they themselves are using.
+When it comes to pet tech, Canadians typically want to improve their pets’ lives with devices similar to what they themselves are using.
 The two areas that are driving these purchase decisions are focused on pet safety and lifestyle enrichment.
-Check out the 4 high tech gadgets for pets:
+Check out these 4 high tech gadgets for pets:

-Not sure if you’re pet is getting the action they need?
+Not sure if your pet is getting the exercise they need?
 Then the Whistle’s got you covered.
 Basically, this is a wearable fitness monitor.
 An on-collar device that measures your dog’s activities including walks, play, and rest.